topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/VCP-G FreeRTOS SDK Getting Started.md

 ---
 Follow these steps to download, extract, and set up the toolchain:
 1. Download the Toolchain
-   Enter **wget** command to download the toolchain form the Linaro website:
+   Enter **wget** command to download the toolchain from the Linaro website:
     ```
     wget https://releases.linaro.org/components/toolchain/binaries/7.2-2017.11/arm-eabi/gcc-linaro-7.2.1-2017.11-x86_64_arm-eabi.tar.xz
     ```